Should I use facemasks to protect myself?

 The advice on when to wear a facemask in Tasmania may change if there is increased risk here, like we have seen in other parts of Australia.

 How to use facemasks safely

 Be careful to use facemasks properly.
-Follow the steps below to help protect others around you:
+Using facemasks incorrectly can cause the virus to spread.